mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

     print(msg)
 ```

-The keyword `await` is what specifies the points inside the coroutine where execution of the coroutine can be switched to run another coroutine, and that's what allows the code below to print `"scheduled after"` before printing `"scheduled before"`:
+Asynchronous functions return coroutines, not results.
+That's why calling `print_after("Hello, world!", 1)` will not automatically print the string `"Hello, world!"` after waiting for a second.

+The function `print_after`, defined above, also uses the special keyword `await`.
+You can think of it as a keyword that facilitates the coordination between multiple coroutines, since it is what allows execution to switch back and forth between coroutines.

+If you inspect the code below, you will see that `"scheduled before"` is scheduled first, but the program prints it last:

 ```py
 import asyncio